Verônica Hipólito: Paris 2024

 Upon returning to Brazil after the Paralympics, Verônica shared her emotions about returning to the podium and reflected on the challenges she had faced in recent years, including her battle against a brain tumor.

+2025

+In 2025 Verônica Hipólito won the bronze medal in the 100m T36, with a time of 14.77 seconds at the World Para Athletics Championships, that took place in New Delhi, India.